Medication Errors Lawyers and Attorneys

 - Administering the medication incorrectly

-- Giving the patient a medication that he is allergic to or that interferes with another type of medication he is taking
+- Giving the patient a medication that they are allergic to or that interferes with another type of medication they are taking

-- Failing to warn the patient of any potential side effects he may suffer after taking the medication
+- Failing to warn the patient of any potential side effects they may suffer after taking the medication

 If you have been a victim of any of these medication errors, speak to a personal injury attorney at once to discuss your legal options.